 The campus is a really safe place and enjoys low crime levels; however, there are a few simple precautions you should take.
-Personal safety and security guidelines can be found on the Campus Security website.
+Personal safety guidelines can be found on the Wellbeing Support Services website.

 - When walking to and from the residences, do not take short cuts through unlit areas.
-After dark, students or staff who are travelling alone on campus can call the Campus Security Control Centre who will assist in ensuring that they arrive safely at their destination.
+After dark, students or staff who are travelling alone on campus can call the Community Safety Team Hub on 024 7652 2083 who will assist in ensuring that they arrive safely at their destination.

 - Remember to lock your room and close your window when you leave.
 Even if you are only popping to the kitchen.
 Think of your study bedroom door as the front door to your house.